File-Based Routing

 route.ts | Resource route (JSON API, no HTML) |

-Section titled “Route mapping”app/ page.tsx → / stream/ page.tsx → /stream blog/ [slug]/ page.tsx → /blog/:slug api/ users/ route.ts → /api/users (JSON)Dynamic routes
+Section titled “How does file-to-URL mapping work?”app/ page.tsx → / stream/ page.tsx → /stream blog/ [slug]/ page.tsx → /blog/:slug api/ users/ route.ts → /api/users (JSON)How do I create dynamic routes?

 app/blog/[slug]/page.tsx → /blog/:slugAccess params via the loader context: